salesforcecli/plugin-api/messages/rest.md

 # flags.body.summary

-File to use as the body for the request.
-Specify "-" to read from standard input; specify "" for an empty body.
+File or content for the body of the HTTP request.
+Specify "-" to read from standard input or "" for an empty body.